-Master of Engineering degrees are typically viewed as terminal degrees allowing maximum flexibility in course selection.
-Master of Science degrees are more structured in terms of required course work, and students with undergraduate degrees specifically in engineering are often better prepared to enter these master's programs.
+Master of Engineering (MEng) degrees are typically viewed as terminal degrees allowing maximum flexibility in course selection.
+Master of Science (MS) degrees are more structured in terms of required course work, and students with undergraduate degrees specifically in engineering are often better prepared to enter these master's programs.
 Graduates from Master of Science programs are better prepared to move forward to doctoral programs, as they often become more involved in research experience.
-However, Master of Science programs also include course only options for those not interested in doing research.
+However, Master of Science programs also include course-only options for those not interested in doing research.

 There are different ways to earn a master's degree at Washington University:

 - There are a number of Engineering disciplines that admit students to pursue a terminal master's degree.
 In some programs both the course option and thesis option are available.
-The course option may be of particular interest to part-time students who, because of their employment, might find it more convenient than the thesis requirement.

 - Students who have not previously earned a master's degree in the same field as their PhD may be awarded an MS for work done in a PhD program that they are leaving without completing.
 This option is available in some disciplines but not in all of them.